 The entire world economy has been chaotic for a while.
 The pandemic, the war between Russia and Ukraine, and the recent bank collapse in the U.S. have added and continue to add pressure to the global financial system.
 This also led to a rise in inflation across the globe.
 This is why RBI has been raising interest rates for nearly a year to control the rise of prices.

 The thing you need to know is that a hike by the RBI in the repo rates makes borrowing expensive.
-This means, whenever there is a rate hike, the EMIs of your loans will go up.
+This means, that whenever there is a rate hike, the EMIs of your loans will go up.
 If you approach the banks to get new loans, you will be offered them at a higher interest rate.

 Despite experts expecting a hike, RBI’s rate pause comes as a surprise but a much-needed breather to many.
 With the RBI raising rates consecutively for several months, many borrowers saw their monthly EMIs and loan tenures go up.
 So, this pause in rate hikes comes as a breather for those who have been spending more money on their EMIs, as well as, daily purchases due to high inflation.